Red Rock Pinnacle Dive Site Koh Tao

 As a scuba diver, you can spend hours, days and weeks exploring this beautiful stretch of coastline that runs north from Japanese Gardens at depths of 12-15 metres.

 Great Fun Diving Experience

-If you know your fish and know where to look you may see a Scorpion fish and both Green and Hawksbill Sea Turtles feed in this area. are seen passing through.
+If you know your fish and know where to look, you may see a Scorpion fish and both the Green and Hawksbill Sea Turtles feeding in this area.

 Common visitors to this area include Banded Sea Snakes, schools of Trevally, Snapper and Yellow Tailed Barracuda.

 There are basically two ways you can approach and plan this dive, either you can dive Red Rock Pinnacle, then swim north after the cave or head south and finish the dive in Japanese Gardens.

 Either dive will offer you a great fun diving experience, especially for scuba divers who enjoy a leisurely and slightly longer dive time.